BenKarmay/benkarmay.github.io/_posts/2023-02-24-VM-Transformation.md

 sudo apt autoremove
 ```

-### !
-Shutdown and do NOT restart prior to Full-Cloning or Conversion to Template !
+**Shutdown and do NOT restart prior to Full-Cloning or Conversion to Template!**

-### If restart occurs prior to Full-Cloning or Conversion to Template: Repeat PART 4 (Remove ssh Host_Keys, Remove machine-id, Clean up)
+**If restart occurs prior to Full-Cloning or Conversion to Template; Repeat PART 4 (Remove ssh Host_Keys, Remove machine-id, Clean up)**

 ---

 # Backup clone creation

-### Create a backup Clone prior to conversion to template
+**Create a backup Clone prior to conversion to template.**

 Template creation is a destructive process so as a precaution, I first make a backup Clone of the VM intended for conversion to template.
 This way if for some reason the templating process fails or is interrupted, my Origin VM remains intact.

-From Proxmox server view

-select VM to be full cloned

-Right click and select clone
+**From Proxmox server view:** Select VM to be full cloned > Right click and select clone > Follow the wizard prompts > Click on Clone to finish.

-Follow prompts:

-Click Clone

-The cloning is complete and you now have an identical backup clone of the vm you intend to convert to a template.
+The cloning is complete and you now have an identical backup clone of the VM you intend to transform to a template.

 ---

 # VM Template Creation

-From Proxmox server view.

-Select VM to be converted to a Template.

-Right click and select Convert to Template.

-Click Yes to confirm.
+**From Proxmox server view:** Select VM to be converted to a Template > Right click and select Convert to Template > Click Yes to confirm.

 You now have a template of your fully setup, configured and customized VM.

-You can create identical vm in moments and hit the ground running in an OS you are familiar with that will have all your desired features and utilities and connectivity and security already in place with next to no effort.
+Create identical VMs in moments from this template that are fully featured, secure, and customized to be fit for purpose.
+Application, Utilities, connectivity and security already in place with next to no effort.
 It’s all in the preparation.

+As your machine set up and configuration changes or diversifies over time, you can create a template library of your go to VMs for a given use case or scenario.

 ---

-# Create full clone from template

-Now bust it open and take it for a spin.
+# Final note

+I hope you have enjoyed this article, gained some benefit, or nudged further thoughts and interest for the subject.
+This is the basic process I use to ensure I can instantiate a new VM for immediate use with minimal effort.

+This article is a general summary of the process and workflow I use.
+It is not a formal instructional document.
+It is intended to highlight a few important things to be attentive to when transforming VMs into templates.

 ---

-## ?
-Additional gear to consider adding to template ?

-- Install Zen-map
--

----

-This is a basic process I use to ensure I can fire up a new VM for immediate use and minimal effort.
-As your machine set up and configuration changes or diversifies over time, you can great a library of your go to templates for a given use case or scenario.
-Template creation is a destructive process so as a precaution, I first make a Full-Clone of the VM to use for template creation.
-This way if for some reason the templating process fails or is interrupted, my Origin VM remains intact.

----

 ## References

-The VM install, configuration, Template Creation, cloning and workflow outlined in this article are fairly standard and covered in a plethora of online sources.
+The VM install, configuration, cloning, template creation, and workflow outlined in this article are fairly standard and covered in many of online sources.

-### Honorable mentions go to:
+These are some key resources I use to advance my knowledge and understanding of the subject.
+I’d encourage you to explore their work and channels and support their incredibly valuable and generous contribution to the community.

-- **Learn Linux TV** for their brilliant video series on PROXMOX
+**Learn Linux TV** for their brilliant video series on PROXMOX (And so much more!)

-- **Sheridan Computers** for an excellent video walk through of bare metal encrypted disk install of Kali Linux.
+**Sheridan Computers** for an excellent video walk through of bare metal encrypted disk install of Kali Linux.

-I’d encourage you to check out their channels and support their incredibly valuable and generous work however you are able.

 ---

-This article is a general summary of the process and workflow I use.
-It is not a formal instructional document.
-It is intended to highlight a few important things to be attentive to when transforming VMs into templates.